ZeMingoh233/LasMonjas/README.md

   <summary>Click to show</summary>

 \

+  **Version 1.0.5
+- Added kill cooldown option for both teams separately on Police and Thiefs
+- Added a new option to define if Police can or not kill near the prison
+- Added an option to define Police vision range with a button to increase vision during the game
+- Added an option to define if Police can see Jewels on the map (they'll only see when the Thiefs has it)
+- Added revivie time option for both teams separately on Police and Thiefs
+- Added invincibility time after reviving for Police and Thief

   **Version 1.0.4**
 - Increased minimum value for Capture The Flag Revive Time
 - Added new option for Capture The Flag to define Invencibility Time After Reviving for players